Convex-Dev/design/cad/004_accounts/README.md

 ### Sequence Number

-The sequence number's primary purpose is to prevent replay attacks, since the same signed transaction with the same sequence number cannot be re-used.
+The sequence number's purpose is to prevent replay attacks, since the same signed transaction with the same sequence number cannot be re-used.

 The sequence number MUST indicate the number of transactions which have been executed for this account.